ealcobaca/pymfe/docs/source/index.rst

 `API Documentation <api.html>`_
 -------------------------------
-The exact API of all functions and classes, as given in the doctring.
-The API documents expected types and allowed features for all functions, and all parameters available for the meta-feature extraction.
+In this section, we document expected types and allowed features for all functions, and all parameters available for the meta-feature extraction.

 `Examples <auto_examples/index.html>`_
 --------------------------------------
-A set of examples illustrating the use of the different meta-features.
+A set of examples illustrating the use of pymfe package.
+You will learn in this section how pymfe works, patter, tips, and more.

 `What's new <new.html>`_